 WP1.3: Developing a coupled data assimilation approach.

-WP1.2: For testing the full state initialization with a momentum and buoyancy flux correction scheme, we plan the following: construction of flux correction terms from repeating the historical run with nudging of SST, SSS to the values from reanalyses, following the strategy described by Polkova et al. (2014a,b); carrying out the assimilation run and the initialized hindcasts with employing the diagnosed flux correction terms.
-Finally, we plan to analyze the predictive skill and make a comparison with the skill for the Prototype hindcasts (GECCO2, full field initialization) using MiKlip Central Evaluation System (CES).
+WP1.2: For testing the full state initialisation with a momentum and buoyancy flux correction scheme, we plan the following: construction of flux correction terms from repeating the historical run with nudging of SST, SSS to the values from reanalyses, following the strategy described by Polkova et al. (2014a,b); carrying out the assimilation run and the initialised hindcasts with employing the diagnosed flux correction terms.
+Finally, we plan to analyse the predictive skill and make a comparison with the skill for the Prototype hindcasts (GECCO2, full field initialisation) using MiKlip Central Evaluation System (CES).

 The following deliverables are planned for A-Coordination2: